-In today’s edition of Topic of the Day, you can read a brief about an important government scheme, the Atal Bhujal Yojana for the IAS exam.
-This scheme is related to groundwater usage and conservation in India and is one of the important Government Schemes.
-These kind of schemes are important for the IAS exam as every year, many questions are asked in both the UPSC prelims and the mains exam.
+Atal Bhujal scheme is related to groundwater usage and conservation in India and is one of the important Government Schemes.
+These kind of schemes are important for the UPSC exam as every year, many questions are asked in both the prelims and mains exam.

-With the intention of addressing the problem of fast depleting groundwater resources, the government of India has planned to introduce the Atal Bhujal Yojana (ABY).
-The programme is expected to lay emphasis on the recharge of groundwater resources and a better exploitation of the groundwater resources, with the involvement of people at the local level.
+The objective of the programme was to lay emphasis on the recharge of groundwater resources and improve the exploitation of the groundwater resources, with the involvement of people at the local level.

 - The scheme will be implemented and looked over by the Ministry of Water Resources, River Development and Ganga Rejuvenation which is now known as the Jal Shakti Ministry.

-- The half of the cost of the scheme will be borne by the Government, while the other half will be funded by the World Bank in the form of a loan.
+- Half of the cost of the scheme will be borne by the Government, while the other half will be funded by the World Bank in the form of a loan.

 - It is proposed to be launched in Madhya Pradesh, Uttar Pradesh, Rajasthan, Karnataka, Haryana, Maharashtra, Gujarat across 78 districts, 193 blocks and about 8300 gram panchayats.